This class is closed. Are you interested in the Northern Ireland class in 2018?

 Eligibility: This course is open to all Mason and non-Mason bachelors, masters, and Ph.D. students as a 3-credit course, and to non-students as a professional development seminar.

-Program Fee: The course fee of $3,890 covers 3 credits, hotel rooms for all nights of the course, 2 meals per day, in-country ground transportation, cultural excursions, entrance fees, and course trainers’ and speakers’ costs.
+Program Fee: The course fee of $3,890 covers 3 credits, shared hotel rooms for all nights of the course, 2 meals per day, in-country ground transportation, cultural excursions, entrance fees, and course trainers’ and speakers’ costs.
 It does not include airfare.

 Instructors: The GMU instructor for the course is Dr. Marc Gopin, director of the Center for World Religions, Diplomacy and Conflict Resolution (CRDC) and James H. Laue Professor at the School for Conflict Analysis and Resolution.